Modeling and characterization of materials and manufacturing processes

 -

-On-line and off-line manufacturing quality control through non-destructive testing techniques
+On-line/Off-line manufacturing quality control through non-destructive testing techniques

 Life prediction based on mechanical reliability